 Prior to her visit to Mozambique, Francesca was an avid conservationist, attending meetings and lectures held by the Marine Conservation Society in London, England and has experience in conservation in many places throughout the Caribbean.

 Results orientated, Francesca constantly encourages people to consider conservation in everyday life and take a greener approach to modern living.
 She oversees the majority of the programs in country and spends most of her time in Mozambique.
 You can contact Francesca directly at email@example.com

-Andrea Biden is a Non Executive Director of Love The Oceans.
-Holding a Masters in Environmental Management and Sustainability from Harvard, she is a former Partner at London based strategic sustainability consultancy Irbaris LLP, and was a Head of Sustainability with Zurich Insurance Group.
+Andrea Biden is a Director of Love The Oceans.
+Holding a Masters in Environmental Management and Sustainability from Harvard, she is a former Partner at a London based strategic sustainability consultancy Irbaris LLP, and was Head of Sustainability with Zurich Insurance Group.
 Andrea is passionate about corporate and community coastal environment responsibility having grown up on the beautiful beaches of Australia.

 A strong proponent of community-based marine protected area (MPA) programmes, Andrea believes in the partnership and placement of local people at the forefront of the planning, implementation and running of marine reserves, providing a sense of ownership and pride in natural resources.

 Andrea has been supporting the Love The Oceans team towards mission success and growth since 2015.
 “Research, education and community engagement is at the heart of the great work Love The Oceans volunteers do, and is essential to the development and realization of any MPA programme” she states says with conviction and a big smile.
 If you’d like to contact Andrea directly please email her on email@example.com

 Pippa Fitch is the Operations Manager for Love The Oceans and will be out in the field with the 2017 volunteers.
 She has always been interested in bringing media and science together.

 Scuba diving became her passion at the age of thirteen and she secured a Divemaster internship at Just Dive Mauritius in 2012.
 After this she took up her place at the University of Southampton to study Marine Biology.
 Having a career that you feel passionately about is something she strives for.